dmijatovic/react-webpack4-starter/README.md

 # React webpack 4 (simple) starter template

 This is simple webpack 4 starter with scss enabled.
-At the moment of creating this starter create-react-app cli uses webpack v3.
-I created starter tailored toward my needs.
+At the moment of creating this starter create-react-app cli used webpack v3.
+I created this starter testing webpack 4 approach and some personal preferences.

-I will probably use create-react-app cli when it starts using webpack v4.
-For now this is simple starter just to learn webpack 4 and integration of react.js in it.
+I will probably use create-react-app cli when it is upgraded to use webpack v4.
+For now this simple starter is used to learn webpack 4 and the integration of react.js with webpack v4.

-I started completely from scratch taking all latest versions avaliable at the time (2018-07-07).
+I started completely from scratch taking the latest versions avaliable at the time (2018-07-07).

 ## NPM installation scripts

-Just run `npm install` and all libs mentioned here below should be installed.
+Just run `npm install` and all libs mentioned below will be installed.

 ```bash
   # 1. install webpack